gscanlon21/notes/content/cook/_index.md

 **Chef's Knife**
 _8–10 inch_
-: Curve of the blade allows you to rock back and forth for mincing.
+: The curve of the blade allows you to rock back and forth for mincing.

 **Santoku Knife**
 _6–8 inch_